 Between October 2008 and October 2009 I was the 2009 Richard H. Jahns Distinguished Lecturer in Engineering Geology, awarded by the Association of Environmental and Engineering Geologists and the Geological Society of America (Engineering Geology Division).
 The award is named in honor of the late Professor Richard Jahns, a former Dean of Earth Sciences at Stanford university, and an eminently practical geologist.
 I was the 21st Lecturer.
-The 22nd Lecturer for 2010 is Prof. Paul Marinos of the National Technical University of Athens, Greece.
-The 2011 Jahns Lecturer will be my friend Dr. Bill Haneberg.
+The 22nd Lecturer for 2010 was Prof. Paul Marinos of the National Technical University of Athens, Greece.

 I presented 85 Lectures, including 8 side frolics at noon brown bags lectures at various firms.
 I offered seven Lecture titles with Abstracts.
 Generally, I organized Lectures as series in geographical areas.
 I call them Jahns Jaunts.
 The Jaunts were as short as one day or as long as 17 days (Phoenix-Albuquerque-Austin-Dallas-Charleston, SC-Raleigh, NC-Blacksburg, VA).

 The AEG and GSA provided a $10,000 stipend toward expenses.
 Geosyntec Consultants, also generously supported some of my time and another $10,000.
 But the greatest financial contribution was by individual Universities and AEG Sections who kindly provided checks, meals, chauffeur services, and lodgings.